kudashevs/accept-language/README.md

 Some options require additional explanations:

+- the `default_language` option should contain a valid Language Tag.
+This default value may be written in any case (as the standard says).
+Different separators may be used too (for example, ['en-GB', 'en-CA'] may be written as ['en_GB', 'en_ca']).

+**Important note!** the package supports the `-` and `_` separators by default.
+If you want to use any other separator, use the `separator` option.

 - the `accepted_languages` option should include valid Language Tags only.
-These values may be written in any case (as the standard says) and may use a different separator than in the `separator` option (for example, ['en-GB', 'en-CA'] may be written as ['en_GB', 'en_ca']).
+These values may be written in any case (as the standard says).
-If the `accepted_languages` is empty, the first valid language from an HTTP Accept-Language header will be returned.
+Different separators may be used too (for example, ['en-GB', 'en-CA'] may be written as ['en_GB', 'en_ca']).
+If the `accepted_languages` is empty, the package will retrieve a return the first valid language from an HTTP Accept-Language header as a preferred language.

 **Important note!** the values of the `accepted_languages` option will be formatted according to the settings.
 Therefore, if you want to retrieve languages including script subtags you should enable the `use_script_subtag` option.